cinemagoer/cinemagoer/README.rst

     2. Import them with ``s32cinemagoer.py``
     3. Open the populated database with Cinemagoer

-    SQLite is used in examples for simplicity, but any SQLAlchemy-supported database can be used.
+    SQLite works with a base installation.
+Any SQLAlchemy-supported database can be used after installing the ``sqlalchemy`` extra and its DBAPI driver.

 .. code-block:: bash